Toward a Unified Understanding of the Dense Matter Equation of State: Frameworks to Combine Multiple Information Sources

 \subsubsection{Calculating EOS and related observables with MUSES}

-Following up from the discussion of the motivations behind MUSES in Sec.\ref{subsubsec:MUSES_overview}, and the characteristics of the MUSES cyber-infrastructure and framework in Sec. \ref{subsubsec:MUSES_framework}, we discuss at last the physics cases that can be studied through the available capabilities of the current version of the MUSES CE.
+Following up from the discussion of the motivations behind MUSES in Sect.\ref{subsubsec:MUSES_overview}, and the characteristics of the MUSES cyber-infrastructure and framework in Sect. \ref{subsubsec:MUSES_framework}, we discuss at last the physics cases that can be studied through the available capabilities of the current version of the MUSES CE.

 \paragraph{Equations of state for neutron stars}

 The MUSES CE provides a way to build a complete neutron star EOS, thanks to the current available models for nuclear EOS, spanning over different regimes of nuclear density and charge fraction: